"Two descendants of an Irish king journey to the island he once presided over -- not to reclaim the land, but to surf the waves."

 Originally from Vermont, often on the road, now based in Cambridge, MA, Eliza works for the Alliance Française and devotes her free time to creative writing, conceptual art, and other narrative projects such as this one.
 Her work has appeared in such publications as Inertia Magazine, Ekleksographia, nthWORD Magazine, Stranded in Stereo, San Diego CityBeat, and The Mass Media.

 Thank you for this wonderful article.
 Wishing Eliza and her team every success with this fabulous project.
-I hope your fundraising efforts will help bring this documentary to fruition.
+I hope that your experiences on the Blasket Islands helped you reconnect with the land of your ancestors.

-Enjoy every moment of your time in Ireland and County Kerry, Eliza.
-I hope your experiences there will help you reconnect with the land of your ancestors.
-Although you may be first and foremost an American, your Irish ancestors' passions for life, storytelling and adventure runs deep in your veins.
+Although you may be first and foremost and American, your Irish ancestors' passions for life, storytelling and adventure runs deep in your veins.
 As an Irish woman born and bred, I say you and yours will always be Irish too.
-I look forward to watching the finished documentary.

 Here's a quick update from the filmakers.